jessewriter/graphQL_POC/README.md

 ## Server:
-to start => Inside server folder terminal : "nodemon expressServer" you may need to install nodemon globally you will need to verify in the terminal "connected to database" if error you may need to verify your uri in express-server.js to match your atlas db
+to start => Inside server folder terminal : "nodemon expressServer" you may need to install nodemon globally verify in the terminal "connected to database" if error you may need to verify your uri in express-server.js to match your atlas db

 * server includes GraphiQL at http://localhost:4000/graphql which is a helpful gui to test your queries and display available root types (models for query)
 * you will need to populate the db with at least one author and one book with exactly the same types as your models

 ## Front-End React Demo - Books and Authors query and mutations
 to start => inside modernClient folder terminal : "yarn dev" or "npm run dev"

 * note schema.js type must match EXACTLY what you set up in your mongoDb Atlas, if your queries are not working this is most likely the issue
 * schema.js is where you can see relations set up for example the field book under author type.  note the use of GraphQLID which is an important type and not just a number
 * note models like book.js and author.js which defines model shape and is used for queries
 * addBook.jsx is an example of a mutation which updates the database
 * tanstack useQuery was chosen (previous experience with) but one can also use Apollo Client for making graphQL requests
-    see: https://graphql.org/community/tools-and-libraries/?tags=javascript for the many options, there are options for java and other languages as well.
+*    see: https://graphql.org/community/tools-and-libraries/?tags=javascript for the many options, there are options for java and other languages as well.